hasura/learn-graphql/tutorials/backend/hasura/tutorial-site/content/authorization/1-todos-table-permissions.md

 ## Update permission {#update-permission}

-We will only allow the is_completed column to be updated by a user.
+We will only allow the `is_completed` column to be updated by a user.

 Now click on edit icon for "update" permissions.
 In the pre-update custom check, choose `With same custom checks as insert`.

-And under column update permissions, select the `is_completed` column.
+And under "Column update permissions", select the `is_completed` column.

 ![Todos update permission](https://graphql-engine-cdn.hasura.io/learn-hasura/assets/graphql-hasura/todos-update-permission-pre-update.png)